Meet Our Farmers

 Meet Farmer Luo - from Meng Hai, Yun Nan

 This beautiful and hard working young woman is from one of the 55 minority tribes in China which known as Dai.
 Her generational inherited tea farm is located in Xi Shuang Ban Na, Yun Nan, China at elevation about 2400 meters/7874ft.
 Her tea plantation is rather full of wild Pu Erh tea trees that are averagely about 200-300 years old.
 They don't use any pesticides or fertilizer, they don't even weed!
 The only time that they go to "bother" these tea trees is when the harvest seasons arrive.
-We paid a visit to their tea farm last year and since then we have been getting Pu Erh teas, our favorite Old Tree Chocolatey Black tea and we just added Moonlight Pu Erh White Tea, exclusively from them.
+We paid a visit to their tea farm last year and since then we have consistently carried their Old Tree Chocolatey Black tea.

 Besides these hard working farmers from above, we also work with a few others from China and Thailand.
 At the moment, they are the main ones.
 As our journey continues, I am sure more and more farmers from around world will be joining our list and hopefully all of us will continue to surprise your palate on your personal tea path!